July 17, 2017

 Because what I really want to do is:

 So, that's me.
-A soft and strong woman with a couple of degrees, several years in marketing, and who is officially working part-time to make room for finishing her book and working for herself.
+A soft and strong woman who wants more love, lust, and literature in her life.
+A woman writing today’s stories because it’s what she was born to do.
 Whose vision is back to normal, and who insists on loving herself first.

 Life is too short (and simultaneously too long) to pretend to be anyone other than yourself.
-Writing for unconventional, women-owned brands is my ode to soft and strong women.
+Writing self-love stories, and stories of desire, and photographing soft and strong women who aren’t afraid to be vulnerable with their love.
+Who are living this life with every fiber of their being.

 There are a lot of other things that you could or should know.
 Like how Daria of 1990's, animated, MTV fame is my spirit animal.
 Or that I'm an introvert who loves hard and is obsessed with Chicago Mix popcorn.
 But, first things first.

-- If you already know you want to work together (well, thanks!), see The Silhouette and (Self) Love Letters
+If you already know you want to work together (well, thanks!), see Le Plaisir and (Self) Love Letters

 Thanks for being here.